 It does sting a little to add the title of caregiver to my list of roles because it requires me to let go of dreams and plans for how I saw my life.
 I remember a year ago when I was planning to get my 4 wisdom teeth removed, one member of my team was describing how wonderful her mom was with catering to her as she recovered from getting her wisdom teeth removed.
 She indicated I would enjoy being catered to.
 I vividly recall telling her that in my life, I’m the one who takes care of people not the other way around.
 I’m her mom!
 This employee, and about half of my team, fit the millenial demographic.

 It is what it is.
 I’m built to be strong.
 And Bryan is my rock when he is well.
-He did take care of me for those days of recovery after my widom teeth surgery.
+He did take care of me for those days of recovery after my wisdom tooth surgery.
 He could drive at the time too, which was helpful.
 When I was in the thick of my breast cancer treatment, he took care of me.
 We’ve taken care of each other over the years.
 That’s what marriage is.

 I’m not interested in wrestling with my circumstances.
 I’m interested in learning from the light lessons, increasing my mental, spiritual, and physical capacity, and finding joy in the seemingly smallest things.